openfl/OpenFLDevelopersGuide/storing-local-data/README.md

 The following example adds the userName, itemNumbers, and adminPrivileges properties and their values to a SharedObject:

-public var currentUserName:String = &quot;Reiner&quot;;
+public var currentUserName:String = "Reiner";

-public var itemsArray:Array = new Array(101,346,483); public var currentUserIsAdmin:Boolean = true; mySO.data.userName = currentUserName; mySO.data.itemNumbers = itemsArray; mySO.data.adminPrivileges = currentUserIsAdmin;
+public var itemsArray:Array = new Array(101,346,483);
+public var currentUserIsAdmin:Boolean = true;
+mySO.data.userName = currentUserName;
+mySO.data.itemNumbers = itemsArray;
+mySO.data.adminPrivileges = currentUserIsAdmin;

 After you assign values to the data property, you must instruct OpenFL to write those values to the SharedObject’s file.
 To force OpenFL to write the values to the SharedObject’s file, use the SharedObject.flush() method, as follows: